-7. See the Chronicle of Georgia
+7. Visit the Chronicle of Georgia

 Often missed off people’s lists of things to do in Georgia is this incredible monument outside of Tbilisi.
 The immense pillars are carved with the story of Georgia's history and sit on top of a hill overlooking the Tbilisi Sea (lake).
 Reachable by metro and a walk or with taxi from Tbilisi.
 There are seldom other tourists about so you can enjoy the gigantic carvings and beautiful lake views without being disturbed.
 There is no cost to enter.

-8. See a Georgian puppet show
+8. Watch a Georgian puppet show

 In a quirky, crooked building in Tbilisi old town is a puppet theatre.
 During the season there are different performances every night, usually with English subtitles.
 Tickets are available outside the theatre and often sell out a couple of days in advance.
 For a fun and unique evening in Tbilisi head to the theatre to see what’s on.

 9. See the Georgia-Russia friendship monument

 If you take the trip from Tbilisi to Kazbegi you’ll no doubt stop at the monument.
 A huge semi-circular structure with colourful mosaics.
 The monument also has fantastic views out over the mountains and valley.
 The monument was undergoing a facelift when we were there and should be looking shiny and new with a proper parking area for tourist buses.

 Tbilisi has some great English bookshops as well as cute market stands, book swaps and libraries.
 There are lots of things to keep book lovers busy, so much that we wrote a full article – A Booklover's Guide to Tbilisi.

 Get your hands on some Georgian literature at Prospero's Bookstore.

 11. Take a flight to Mestia and go hiking